 Control stations may transmit a bulletin board message with its control station service area.
 The bulletin board content only applies to vessels inside the control station service area.
 While vessels are inside a control station service area, all data session transmissions between ships should take place via the control station.

 Ships outside the control station service area may communicate directly.
 In this case AIS receptions may be used to determine if a ship is within range.
-In the future the combined AIS/VDES transceivers will set a bit in their periodic AIS report that indicates VDES support.

-A ship inside the control station service area, may not communicate with a ship outside the control station service area.

 Resource Management

 The connection between ship and shore is session oriented with a Logical Channel being reserved for a particular ship for a given time.